The Best Tool Bags for DIYers and Pros

 4. ALSO CONSIDER: CLC CustomLeather Craft 50-Pocket Multi-Compartment Tool Bag

 If you’ve got a lot of smaller tools and require some serious storage, this tool bag from CLC CustomLeather Craft is a worthy option.
 It has a zippered flap on either side that opens to reveal lots of pockets, plus a center pocket large enough to lug quite a few power tools at once.
 The CLC bag, lightweight yet rugged, is constructed of heavy-duty nylon and polyester.
 It boasts two carrying options: a pair of rolled and padded nylon handles, as well as a shoulder strap with a cushioned pad.
 The only downside is the clips on the shoulder strap, which are prone to bending open when the bag is overloaded.

 5. BEST FOR PROS: Carhartt Legacy Tool Bag 14-Inch

-Trusted by hard-working men and women for years, Carhartt calls its tool bag the Legacy for a reason.
 This 14-inch tool bag features a total of 27 pockets, a metal frame to keep it open, and a heavy-duty padded strap for easy carrying when it’s loaded down.
-Any pro will appreciate this no-frills, no-nonsense, lightweight yet heavy-duty bag, and it’s especially ideal for electricians and HVAC technicians who need to bring a bunch of small tools and a drill or two to a job.
+This no-frills, no-nonsense, heavy-duty tool bag can be a great choice for electricians and HVAC technicians who need to bring a bunch of small tools and a drill or two to a job.
 The Legacy’s center compartment is large enough to hold a drill and a screw gun at the same time, as well as a couple of spare batteries.
-The one sore spot: The 14-inch bag lacks a rugged rubber bottom (but the 16-inch size has one!).
+The one sore spot: The 14-inch bag lacks a rugged rubber bottom, but the 16-inch size has one.